 The Java programming language has been around just about as long as the computer has.
-It can allow you to do some amazing things on your website without a lot of Java-about-dangercomplicated code.
+It can allow you to do some amazing things on your website without a lot of complicated code.
 Once a developer writes a code, it will run on almost all operating systems and browsers.
 Java uses a class file as the basis for it’s operation and can run on any Java virtual machine.

 James Gosling at Sum Microsystems initially developed the programming language in 1995.
 Sun Microsystems is now a part of Oracle who is the current developer of the platform.
 The language uses the C++ on your computer to help implement the commands.